microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 import model
 ```

-In order to process the validation set, you will use the main ELL Python module.
-Rather than copying it, use the `find_ell` helper module to find it.
-To use it, first add it to your Python system path.
-Replace <ELL-root> appropriately.
+The main ELL Python module includes functionality that makes it easier to process the dataset.
+Rather than copying this module, use the `find_ell` helper module to find it.
+Add the correct path to your Python system path, making sure to replace `<ELL-root>` appropriately.

 ```python
 sys.path.append(os.path.join(os.path.dirname(os.path.abspath(__file__)), '<ELL-root>/tools/utilities/pythonlibs'))